 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever stepped into a shower only to realize that the water doesn’t drain, you know how frustrating it could be.
-It’s not just slowing down your morning routine, it could also make it more difficult to clean after having finished.
-Although chemical drain cleaners are sometimes effective, they may also damage your pipes and cause harm to the environment.
-The positive side is the fact that you have plenty of methods that are natural to unblock the shower drain without resorting to harsh chemicals.
+If you’ve ever stepped into a shower only to find that the water hasn’t been draining then you’ll be aware of how frustrating it is.
+Not only can it slow down your morning routine, however, it can be more difficult to clean when you’re done.
+While chemical drain cleaners are sometimes effective, they may also damage the pipes as well as harm the environment.
+The good news lies in the plenty of methods that are natural to unblock the shower drain, without the need for harsh chemical solutions.

 Key Takeaways

-- There are a variety of natural ways to get rid of the blockage in a shower for example, baking soda, vinegar and a wire hanger or a wet/dry vacuum.
+- There are natural ways to get rid of the blockage in a shower, such as using baking soda or vinegar or a wire hanger or a dry/wet vacuum.

-- Use the baking soda method and vinegar: Gather items, clean the drain cover and any obstructions, and pour in baking soda followed by vinegar.
-Wait 30 minutes and then flush with boiling water.
+- For baking soda with vinegar: gather materials, take off the cover for draining and any debris, pour in baking soda followed by vinegar.
+Allow 30 minutes then flush with boiling water.

-- To use wire hanger method to straighten wire hanger while leaving one end in its original form, create a hook at the top, and then place it in the drain, and then use it to pull hair and debris out.
+- To use wire hanger method to straighten wire hanger leaving the other end in its original form Create a hook at the end, insert it down the drain to catch hair and other debris out.

-- To use wet/dry vacuum method switch the vacuum to "wet" mode, cover overflow drains with cloth or tape, attach hose creating an air-tight seal.
+- To use wet/dry vacuum method Set the vacuum in "wet" mode then cover the drains of overflow with tape or cloth, attach the hose, creating an air-tight seal.
 Turn off the vacuum after three minutes.

-- Be prepared for blockages in the future by using a hair strainer in your shower, and running hot water following each use and refraining from the practice of pouring grease down your drains.
+- Avoid future blockages by using a hair strainer in your shower, running hot water following each usage and avoiding running grease down your drains.

 Step 1: Gather Your Supplies